59de44955ebd/WinSetupShell/README.md

 TinyWin11 is just a by-product of this project.
 It's a minimal live USB provided as disk image and as virtual machine.
 It's based on the same custom shell and the official Windows PE of Microsoft's [Windows ADK 10.1.26100.2454](https://go.microsoft.com/fwlink/?linkid=2289980).

-To keep the disk images small, only a few 3rd party programs are included.
-But you can of course add more programs to the final USB drive (or virtual machine disk image), and edit `start_menu.pson` or `quick_launch.pson` accordingly.
+To keep the disk images small, only a few third-party programs are included.
+But you can of course add more programs to the final USB drive (or the virtual machine disk image), and edit `start_menu.pson` or `quick_launch.pson` accordingly.

 TinyWin11 is provided in two flavors:

-- as disk image (.img) that can be used to create a bootable USB drive using tools like [Rufus](https://rufus.ie/en/), [Etcher](https://etcher.balena.io/) or [dd](https://en.wikipedia.org/wiki/Dd_(Unix)).
+- as raw disk image (.img) that can be used to create a bootable USB drive using tools like [Rufus](https://rufus.ie/en/), [Etcher](https://etcher.balena.io/) or [dd](https://en.wikipedia.org/wiki/Dd_(Unix)).

 - as virtual machine for [VMware Workstation](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) (Windows, Linux) and [VMware Fusion](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) (macOS).
   Both are now free (as in beer, not open source).